windsound3482/timetable/README.md

 ### File upload and download

-Click the side-navigator, which hidden in the left side.
+Click the side-navigator, which is hidden in the left side.
 And then click the File-Upload Button.
 The software supports Drag and drop, as well as click and upload.
-One thing you may mention is that if you upload two .zip as well as two .pb files at the same thing.
-The latest version will overwrite the older one.
+One thing you may mention is that if you upload two .zip as well as two .pb files at the same thing, the latest version will overwrite the older one.
-Gtfs Files support only one .zip and Realtime support only one .pb You can also edit both of them without upload anything.
-But only the stops and routes you added to the static file can be used later in the Realtime Files.
+Gtfs Files support only one .zip and Realtime support only one .pb to be edited at the same time.
+You can also edit both of them without upload anything.
+But only the stops and routes, which you have added to the static file, can be used later in the Realtime Files.

 ### Edit

+The programm show only the basic items at the viewer's vision, you can change the other attributes of every items later, if you add it with the drag down menu.
-You need to save the file before you leave the page.
-A warning will be added later if needed.
+It is no need to save with the save button.
+Once you leave the page, the things you have added or deleted will automatically changed into the file, that you want to download later.
+A warning will be showed, if you have done something wrong.

-### Download
-Use both of the download button in the side navigator to download Files.

 #### GTFS File